Muhammad-AbdurRehman-Khan/Assignment-02-Internship-/README.md

 # Assignment-02-Internship-
-Second Assignment of Front End Developer Internship By Samz Technologies Pvt.Ltd
+Second Assignment of Front End Developer Internship By Samz Technologies Pvt.Ltd.
+Here I enhance my first assignment by using in line css